Stellarator Heating and Optimization

 - Electron Cyclotron Resonance Heating - ECRH - using strong microwave beams is prepared and operated together with the Karlsruhe Institut of Technology (KIT) and the Institut für Grenzflächenverfahrenstechnik und Plasmatechnologie, IGVP of the University of Stuttgart.
 Unabsorbed microwave power resulting in stray-radiation in the plasma vessel is studied together with the Technical University of Eindhoven, The Netherlands.

-- Neutral Beam Injection Heating - NBI - is being prepared in cooperation with the Andrzej Soltan Institute for Nuclear Studies in Swierk/Otwok, Poland.
+- Neutral Beam Injection Heating - NBI - is being prepared with the support of the NBI group in Garching.

 - Ion Cyclotron Resonance Heating - ICRH - is prepared and installed together with the Royal Military Academy, Brussels and the Research Center Jülich (FZJ).